cqlnx/simple-keylogger/README.md

 - Do not use this on anyone else
 - Do not install it on computers you don’t own
 - Do not hide or distribute this script
-- Do not compile it into an executable (for example using PyInstaller)

-Turning this into an executable or disguising it would be malicious behavior.

 ---

 ## Educational intent